kotojs/kotojs.github.io/_docs/koto.md

 > **Note:** You will most likely never call this method directly, but rather include it as part of a chart definition, and then rely on KotoJS to invoke it when you draw the chart with `Koto.draw`.

 ### Koto.preDraw(array data)
-A "hook" method that you may define that will be called after `Koto.transform` and before each of your layers` `draw` method will be called.
+A "hook" method that you may define that will be called after `Koto.transform` and before each of your layers' `draw` method will be called.
 This is a convenient place to setup chart attributes that are dependent on data (like scales).

 {% highlight javascript %}
 preDraw(data) {